lykkelig/Group6_Final_Project/README.md

 # Group6_Final_Project

 ### Segment 1

-1) Project Topic (what are you trying to solve)
-- Employee Attrition
-- See whether a not a person is at risk for leaving the company
-- What is the problem, why do they want to leave?
+The topic we have selected is Emloyee Attrition, looking particularly at the costs assossiated to companies with hiring new employees.

+The reason for selecting this topic was to enable companies to evalute their current employee status, and determine whether an employee is at risk for leaving the company.
+We'd also like to determine the factors contributing towards employees leaving, and....

 2) Dataset - What are you picking (does not need to be final)